danieldaviswood/danieldaviswood.github.io/index.md

 # Welcome to Open Source Scholarship

 Hi.
 My name is Daniel Davis Wood and I'm a teacher of literature.
-I read, research, and write about literature every day.
+I read and write about literature pretty much every day.
+I think about it, I research it, I discuss it with others, and I try to share my findings and knowledge as widely as I can.
+On these pages, you'll find details on a few of the literary projects I'm working on right now.

+Why open up my work-in-progress to the public?
+Mostly because I want to demystify the processes of creating scholarly work and, more importantly, applying scholarly concepts, methods of analysis, and habits of mind to the literature that most deeply engages me.
+When I come face-to-face with students, I notice that they tend to be a bit baffled by the processes behind the things I do.
+They're baffled because all they really get to see are the smooth surfaces of things: slick presentations and clear, published prose, only my most polished work.
+They see the finished products as things without sources of origin, produced without risk of error or misdirection, and so they can't develop a meaningful sense of how a scholarly output inches its way fitfully into existence.
+I want to change that situation.

 ## Basic Resources